Full of toasty sesame seed flavor, Benne Wafers are a crunchy, chewy treat. These sesame cookies are both delicious and good luck!

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-- In a baking pan, toast the sesame seeds at 370° F for about 5 minutes, until golden.
+- In a baking pan, toast the sesame seeds until golden.
 Gently shake the pan every minute to prevent burning.

-- In the bowl of a stand mixer with the paddle attachment, cream the butter and sugar.
-Then mix in the remaining ingredients to the butter mixture, until a dough forms.
+- In the bowl of a stand mixer with the paddle attachment, combine the ingredients until a dough forms.

-- Place 1 tablespoon sized dough balls 2-3″ apart on a parchment lined cookie sheet.
-The balls spread into flat discs, so leave room.
+- Place 1 tablespoon sized dough balls on a parchment lined cookie sheet.

 Tips